great-expectations/great_expectations/docs/README.md

 4. Optional.
 Click the **Preview** tab to preview your changes.

 5. When you’ve completed your edits, scroll down to the **Propose changes** section and add a meaningful commit message and an explanation of what you changed and why.
-To help identify the type of issue you’re submitting, add one of the following identifiers to the pull request (PR):
+To help identify the type of issue you’re submitting, add the [DOCS] identifier to the pull request (PR).
+For example, [DOCS] Update Version Reference.

-    - [BUGFIX] for PRs that address minor bugs without changing behavior.

-    - [FEATURE] for significant PRs that add a new feature likely to require being added to our feature maturity matrix.

-    - [DOCS] for PRs that focus on documentation improvements.

-    - [MAINTENANCE] for PRs that focus on updating repository settings or related changes.

-    - [CONTRIB] for the contribution of custom Expectations and supporting work into the `contrib/` directory.

-    - [HACKATHON] for submissions to an active Great Expectations Hackathon.

 6. Select **Create a new branch for this commit and start a pull request**.
 Accept the default name for the branch, or enter a new one.